 2. Set healthy boundaries

 The child should talk openly with their mother and be firm about how they want certain things in life.
-They may even express that they do not appreciate overindulgence from her side.
+They may even express that they do not appreciate interference from her side.
+They must protect their well-being and honor their own needs by setting and implementing healthy boundaries.

 3. Give some space